What is Fixed Wire Inspection & Testing?

-Fixed Testing involves the testing of electrical services and systems that conduct electricity around a building.
-It covers all of the hard wiring in a building and includes items such as main panels, distribution boards, lighting, socket outlets, air conditioning and other fixed plant.
+Fixed Testing involves testing the electrical installations and systems that conduct electricity around the building.
+It covers all of the electrical wiring in a building and includes main panels, distribution boards, lighting, socket outlets, air conditioning and other fixed plant.
+Once the electrical installation has been tested and verified as safe, an EICR (Electrical Installation Condition Report) is issued.

 Guidance Note 3 of the IEE Wiring Regulations states: